Ravenbrook/mps/procedure/review.rst

 --------------------

 _`.plan`: The *review planning procedure* should be executed when a change has passed `.entry`_.

-The purpose of planning is to prepare the review and arrange for it to happen.
+_`.plan.purpose:` The purpose of planning is to prepare the review so that it is efficient and effective, and arrange for it to happen.

 _`.plan.record`: Record the planning procedure.